Clara Klinghoffer: Early career

 In 1932, the English publication Women of Today wrote:

-"A woman who became a famous painter overnight at the age of 19, Miss Klinghoffer is holding her first one-man show for six years at the Redfern Gallery today.
-Now universally recognized as one of the greatest English woman painters, she was a poor and utterly unknown young girl from the East End when her first exhibition took the artistic world by storm in 1919.
-Hailed everywhere as the girl who could draw like Raphael, her superb technique has always been compared with the Old Masters, but at the time of her first show she had never seen any of the great Old Masters pictures."

 Marriage

-On July 29, 1926, she married Dutch journalist and author Joseph ("Joop") Willem Ferdinand Stoppelman at that Duke Street Great Synagogue in London.
-In 1929 moved to Holland with their daughter, Sonia.
+On July 29, 1926, she married Dutch journalist and author Joseph ("Joop") Willem Ferdinand Stoppelman at that Duke Street Great Synagogue of London.
+In 1929 they moved to Holland with their daughter, Sonia.
 Clara's son, Michael, was born in Amsterdam.
-Despite a difficult husband's jealousy of her fame and family and the rising Nazi threat, she managed to combine raising a family with a career that had garnered acclaim throughout Europe.
+Despite a difficult husband's jealousy of her fame and family, and the rising Nazi threat, she managed to combine raising a family with a career that garnered acclaim throughout Europe.